RedisGraph/RedisGraph/docs/commands.md

 RETURN movie.title, MAX(actor.age), MIN(actor.age)
 ```

-Here we group data by movie title and for each movie, we find its youngest and oldest actor age.
+Here we group data by movie title and for each movie, and we find its youngest and oldest actor age.

 #### Aggregations